mcfletch/pycraft/README.md

 ## Letting Pocket/iOS/Android/XBox/Windows Editions Connect

+NOTE: Nintendo Switch editions of Minecraft cannot connect to servers not on the Nintendo realms service, so you will likely *not* be able to use Switch devices on your local server.

+NOTE: We are running an experimental DragonProxy here, do not expect it to be particularly robust/stable.
+Expect that you may need to delete the data directory and restart a few times.

 The `DragonProxy` subdirectory contains an experimental setup for letting `BedRock` or `Pocket` editions of Minecraft connect to a Java Edition server.